-If, due to inclement weather conditions, the University is closed by order of the President, employees will not lose time or pay, providing they are in pay status and are scheduled to work.
+If the University is closed by order of the President, employees will not lose time or pay, providing they are in pay status and are scheduled to work.
 The closure procedure is defined by University Policy: Section 4.9.6.
 Faculty members who, for whatever reason, are unable to meet their classes should notify the appropriate Dean and academic assistant immediately so proper notification to students can be made.